It’s a statement that appears self-evident: People who experience a problem are uniquely equipped to solve it.

 I am reminded of this adage I learned as a child: “Necessity is the mother of invention.”
 That’s all well and good, and as we observe an adult or child in an exploratory state of want or need, we might see a variety of problems solved.

 I have an example of this to offer as well, albeit extremely simple.
 As a petite woman, it is routine for me to enlist the help of strangers to reach things from shelves or racks when I’m out shopping.
-You name it — the hardware store, the grocery store, or for that matter the overhead bin in a 747 — the “problem” is reach and access; the solutions involve objects to poke, hook, or nudge a box or can, to knock it down into my waiting hands, or… scanning for a likely candidate to help.
+You name it — the hardware store, the grocery store, or for that matter the overhead bin in a 747 — the “problem” is reach and access; the solutions involve objects to poke, hook, or nudge a box or can, to knock it down into my waiting hands, or… scanning for an available candidate to help.
 That candidate, male or female, must be near enough (and tall enough) to come to my aid.

 This “skill” at managing in a world that is slightly too tall for me is my “normal.”
 The result?
 Whether creating a makeshift rod or step stool, or reading the faces of strangers, my “necessity” has demanded creative solutions — all manner of ways to get what I’m after when there is no one around to assist.